zakhenry/ngml/README.md

     button.btn[@click:addDetail()](Add Detail);
 ```
 ## Benefits
+### Compact
-* ngml is more compact (~80% smaller) which makes it easier to type and refactor
+ngml ~80% smaller which makes it easier to type and refactor
+### Simple
-* the simplicity makes it easier to read the important parts without the clutter of
- closing tags and quotation marks
+.ngml is easier to read the important parts without the clutter of closing tags and quotation marks
+### Familiar Syntax
-* Syntax style is c-like, largely based on less/sass which makes it easier to learn.
+Syntax style is c-like, largely based on less/sass which makes it immediately familiar to seasoned developers, and easier to learn for newcomers
-* Abstraction of html allows for customisation of output eg `[title]="detail.title"` vs `bind-title="detail.title"`
+### Abstraction of html
+This allows for customisation of output eg `[title]="detail.title"` vs `bind-title="detail.title"`
+### Comments on attributes
+In html, comments within a tag are disallowed.
+With .ngml line comments are easy and intuitive as they follow familar css patterns
-* cleaner multiline attributes.
+###cleaner multiline attributes.
 In angular you often end up with lots of attributes on the same line, and trying to make
  that readable can be a nightmare.
 Taking a (rather verbose) example from Ionic 2's code (https://github.com/driftyco/ionic/blob/2.0/ionic/components/searchbar/searchbar.ts), which is more readable to you?
 Single Line HTML